Sales

 Closing the Deal

 Business owners are often hesitant to close deals right away.
 It’s important to answer all of their questions promptly.
-According to a relevant study, it has been said that 30-35% of sales go to companies who are prompt and timely with their responses.
+According to a relevant study, it has been said that 30-35% of sales go to companies that are prompt and timely with their responses.
 In this case, it pays for your representatives to be online at all times and ready to respond.

-Moreover, your reps are allowed to follow-up with an email or a call.
+Moreover, your reps are allowed to follow up with an email or a call.
 Determine a standard wait time in your sales process before sending follow-ups.
 It is best to email a lead 3 days after the presentation.

 Define Your Framework